8 Things You Probably Shouldn’t Order from Hotel Room Service

 A pasta craving is hard to ignore—especially if you’re longing for the comforts of home.
 Still, it might not be the best option.
 “By the time it gets from the kitchen to the room it’s either sticky or cold or the sauce has totally fallen apart.
 Good pasta is meant to be enjoyed immediately and if you order from room service you’re going to be paying a lot for a really subpar product,” Bradford Phillips, executive chef at Troquet River North in the Hotel Felix in Chicago, told BravoTV.

 Now that you’ve had your dinner (a club sandwich or a soup and salad, we hope), it’s time for dessert.
 Unfortunately, if you have high hopes for that room-service cheesecake, you’ll probably be disappointed.
 Unless your hotel has a bakery or pastry chef on the property, it’s likely you’ll be served something that’s either been sitting out for a while, or is dry, stale and overly sweet.
-Next up, learn the 21 secrets hotels don’t want you to know.
+Now, learn the 21 secrets hotels don’t want you to know.